The Difference that Mannequin Recycling Makes

 3 What cities is mannequin recycling available?

-Mannequin Madness is located in the SF Bay Area.
-But we created an affiliate relationship with used mannequin vendors throughout the U.S. They assist when we need to recycle mannequins in other cities.
-We have an affiliate in most major cities in the US.
+Mannequin Madness is located in Oakland, Ca but we created an affiliate relationship with used mannequin vendors throughout the U.S.

-The photo below is snapshot of the 3 truckloads of mannequins we had shipped from Los Angeles when American Apparel when out of business.
+The photo below is from that haul.
 Some of the mannequins were brand new, in the original packing.

-4 Why are stores/museums throwing away their mannequins?
+4 Why are stores throwing away their mannequins?

-The average lifespan of a mannequin at a retail store is 7 years.
-Mannequin styles change just like clothing styles change and retailers have to stay on top of the current trends in fashion.
+The average lifespan of a mannequin at a retail store is seven years.
+Mannequin styles change just like clothing styles change.
+And retailers have to stay on top of the current trends in fashion.
+This is how a mannequin that is still in good condition, can end up in the dumpster.
+It is out of style.

 Sometimes a new management team comes in and wants to completely change the visual displays that the previous team installed.